TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/RecommendedExtensions.rst

     Apache Solr for TYPO3 provides a powerful, scalable search solution for TYPO3 sites.
-Leveraging Apache Solr, this extension enables advanced search functionalities and is ideal for large or data-intensive projects where high-performance search is required.
+Leveraging Apache Solr, this extension enables advanced search functionality and is ideal for large or data-intensive projects where high-performance search is required.

 *   Built-in TYPO3 Search: `typo3/cms-indexed-search <https://packagist.org/packages/typo3/cms-indexed-search>`__